 Description

 This salmon avocado tartare with miso tamari sauce is honestly the best!
 Trust me when I say that this is a restaurant-quality recipe that is hard to beat!
+You will be the star of your dinner party with this gorgeous starter or main.
 Gluten-free & dairy-free.

 Ingredients